Reactive Arthritis Samples for Research

-Bay Biosciences provides high quality, clinical grade bio-specimens, cryogenically preserved sera (serum), plasma and peripheral blood mononuclear cells (PBMC) biofluid samples from patients diagnosed with reactive arthritis.
+Bay Biosciences provides high-quality, matched fresh frozen sera (serum), plasma, and peripheral blood mononuclear cells (PBMC) bio-fluids from patients diagnosed with reactive arthritis.

-The sera (serum), plasma and PBMC biofluid specimens are processed from patient’s peripheral whole-blood using customized collection and processing protocols.
-The reactive arthritis bio-specimens are collected from unique patients diagnosed with reactive arthritis and are provided to a valued pharmaceutical customer for research, diagnostics, discovery and drug development.
+In addition, the matched bio-fluids are collected from unique patients with reactive arthritis and are provided to a valued pharmaceutical customer for research, development and drug discovery.

 Reactive Arthritis Overview

-Previously reactive arthritis was called by the name “Reiter’s syndrome” which was characterized by eye, urethra and joint inflammation.
-Now it belongs to the family of arthritis called “spondyloarthritis“.
-Reactive arthritis isn’t common.
-For most patients, signs and symptoms come and go, eventually disappearing within 12 months.
+Previously, reactive arthritis was called by the name “Reiter’s syndrome,” which was characterized by eye, urethra, and joint inflammation.
+However, now it belongs to the family of arthritis called “spondyloarthritis.”
+Overall, reactive arthritis isn’t common.
+For most patients, signs and symptoms come and go; ultimately, they eventually disappear within 12 months.

 Causes of Reactive Arthritis